UltimateForm/mordhau-rcon-suite/README.md

 - .versus {playfab id or username} {playfab id or username}
   - shows battle tally between two players, as in how many times they've killed each other
   - example: `.versus D98123JKAS78354 H1221A0G838D91I`
+  - DO NOT CONFUSE WITH INGAME COMMAND WHICH REQUIRES ONLY ONE ARGUMENT

 ### Boards